lirantal/Proactive-Controls-for-JavaScript-Supply-Chain-Security/README.md

 ### Include a SECURITY.TXT

-- ✅ Include a `SECURITY.TXT` file in your repository's root directory to communicate your security policy, your disclosure policy and how to overall responsibly disclose security bugs.
+- ✅ Include a `SECURITY.md` file in your repository's root directory to communicate your security policy, your disclosure policy and how to overall responsibly disclose security bugs.
-- ❌ Not having a `SECURITY.TXT` file may result in security reports publicly disclosed which puts users at risk
+- ❌ Not having a `SECURITY.md` file may result in security reports publicly disclosed which puts users at risk

+GitHub features built-in support for `SECURITY.md` files which exposes that policy via the GitHub UI at _Security->Security Policy_

 ### Enforce 2FA for project members